 The Authority provides its retirees the opportunity to maintain health insurance coverage by participating in the State's retiree group insurance plan.
 The Authority reports the total liability for this plan on the government-wide financial statements.
 The actual cost recorded in the governmental fund financial statements is the cost of the health benefits incurred on behalf of the retirees less the premiums collected from the retirees.
-Information regarding the Authority's total liability for this plan is obtained through a report prepared by the State's third-party actuary in compliance with GASB Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+Information regarding the Authority's total liability for this plan is obtained through a report prepared by the State's third-party actuary in compliance with GASB 75.